logzio/logzio_aws_serverless/README.md

 #  AWS Serverless Shipper - Lambda

-# ⚠️ Deprecation notice ⚠️
-This project is deprecated.
-Please refer to [this project instead](https://github.com/logzio/firehose-logs).

 This is an AWS Lambda function that ships logs from AWS services to Logz.io.

 **Note**: